guliming1981/LFHStat/README.md

 | _HEAP_ENTRY | _HEAP_USERDATA_HEADER | user data | ... | user data |

+When one of user data is not released, the whole chunk of memory will not be released.
+And this script will statistic how many block is released and how many is buzy in LFH.

 LFH will disable in some condition:

 *page heap is enable